 Whether you’re continuing your skating journey from childhood or returning to the sport after years away, U.S. Figure Skating welcomes you to join the adult skating community.

 Returning from competing in the standard track?
 You still qualify to skate in adult events.
-This chart outlines skater eligibility based on standard level.
+Click here to access the grandfathering chart.

 Tests are the backbone of U.S. Figure Skating and passing proficiency tests allow skaters to advance to the next level.
 Adults can choose to test in the adult testing structure or the standard track; either path allows skaters to participate in adult competitions and events.